Tips and Tricks

 A Cross-Platform CHM Help File Viewer Supporting Multiple Tabs

 KchmViewer is a cross-platform CHM help file viewer that supports Windows, Mac and Unix.
 It supports multiple tabs so that multiple help file pages can be viewed at once.
+It is also available as KchmViewer Portable.
 It purports to have improved search features over the MS CHM viewer, but I don't like the search function as much as the MS viewer.
-After performing the search, the results on the pages found are not highlighted, requiring a "search on this page" to be performed (which seems to have a different syntax than the global search) to highlight them.
+After performing the search, the results on the pages found are not highlighted, requiring a "search on this page" to be performed to highlight them.
+This latter search unfortunately seems to have a different syntax than the global search.
 Despite these quirks, the multiple tab support is a huge improvement over the MS implementation, and the cross-platform support should be useful to some people.
+Another benefit is that it launches external links in the default web browser, which prevents errors that occur in the MS CHM viewer with some of the links in this document (such as forum links).

 Copying and Pasting Filters